zack-bitcoin/amoveo-docs/design/sortition_chains_implementation.md

 It becomes possible to calculate the RNG, and someone reports it to the chain.
 Now starts a period of time when it is possible to make challenges txs and response txs on top of this in a tree.

-rng challenge, rng challenge, rng response,
+during this period, if any challenge goes unresponded for too much time, it becomes possible to do rng_result and finalize the rng value.

-Now it becomes impossible to make rng challenges, but it is still possible to make rng responses for this next period.
+rng_challenge, rng_challenge, rng_response,

-rng response.
+rng_response.

-finally it becomes possiblie to do rng_result txs
+finally it becomes possible to do rng_result txs

 rng_result